AnitaMatt/alx-zero_day/0x03-git/README.md

 Welcome to git practice
-GIT helps with soucre code management
+GIT helps with source code management
+I enjoy using Git